 Getting there: 5 minites walk from no 4 of Roppongi Station on Tokyo Metro Hibiya Line (H04), or 7 minutes walk from exit no 3 of Roppongi Station on Toei Oedo Line (E23).

-The Illumination is an annual event in Marunouchi.
+Winter illumination is an annual festival in Marunouchi.
 The cobblestone streets, shops, cafes/restaurants, sculptures, public sitting benches and of course trees are to name number of things that make Marunouchi a must see illumination spot.

 Illumination period: 10 November 2016 – 19 February 2017.

-Getting there: 5 minites walk from Marunouchi South exit of Tokyo Station.
+Getting there: 5 minutes walk from Marunouchi South exit of Tokyo Station.

 Compare to other places, Gotanda illumination spot is relatively quiet overshadowed by the Nakameguro main illumination site.
 Gotanda is still part of Meguro river bank but slightly far from the popular spot of Meguro river.
 For this reason alone, this is a place where you can take as much time as you like for pictures taking or stroll along the river bank or have that private talk with your partner without bothering about the crowd.